mustgundogdu/Research/README.md

 # Research
-Zero-day and Exploit code of some vulnerable applications
+Zero-day and Exploit code of some applications